xpromx/laravel-graphql/README.md

 ```

 # Query Arguments
-This are the filters you can apply automatically for your Queries.
+these are the filters you can apply automatically for your Queries.
 In order to use the filters you have to register the types in your graphql.php config.

 ```php